KonstaT/KonstaT.github.io/_devices/rpi3/LineageOS15.1.md

 Q: How to install Google apps?

-1. Download [MindTheGapps-8.1.0-arm-XXXXXXXX_XXXXXX.zip](https://androidfilehost.com/?flid=170282&w=files) and save it to your device's internal storage or use an USB drive
+1. Download [MindTheGapps-8.1.0-arm-XXXXXXXX_XXXXXX.zip](https://androidfilehost.com/?flid=170282&w=files) and save it to your device's internal storage or use an external USB drive
 2. Boot to TWRP recovery (see FAQ)
 3. Install MindTheGapps-8.1.0-arm-XXXXXXXX_XXXXXX.zip from your selected storage
 4. Wipe->Factory reset!